Team-intN18-SoybeanSeclab/Typhon/README_ENG.md

 - This WEB challenge doesn't seem to have stdin open, my `exec(input())` didn't work.

-You can add `intercative=False` to the argument and Typhon will disable all payloads involving `stdin`.
+You can add `interactive=False` to the argument and Typhon will disable all payloads involving `stdin`.

 ## Proof of Concept